clearblueskypanorama-dev/editorjs-media/README.md

                 success: 1,
                 file: {
                   url: 'https://codex.so/upload/redactor_images/o_80beea670e49f04931ce9e3b2122ac70.jpg',
-                  // any other image data you want to store, such as width, height, color, extension, etc }
+                  // any other media data you want to store, such as width, height, color, extension, etc }
               };
             });
           },

           /**
            * Send URL-string to the server.
-Backend should load image by this URL and return an uploaded image data
+Backend should load media by this URL and return an uploaded media data
-           * @param {string} url - pasted image URL
+           * @param {string} url - pasted media URL
            * @return {Promise.<{success, file: {url}}>}
            */
           uploadByUrl(url){